Launch of the Infant Mental Health Evaluation carried by Dr. Evelyn Gordon and her DCU Team

 Throughout 2015, youngballymun compiled data and evidence of its programme of work in an innovative and exciting evaluation approach.

-Extensive research data of five years of implementation in the local community was gathered and documented along with personal testimonials from families, health workers, preschool staff, teachers and others to provide a comprehensive account of the strategy.
+Extensive research data of eight years of implementation in the local community was gathered and documented along with personal testimonials from families, health workers, preschool staff, teachers and others to provide a comprehensive account of the strategy.

 A report, using the contribution analysis methodology, was developed and submitted to a jury of independent experts.